 If you're switching to or from Bulb, it will still go ahead.

-Bulb Energy says it keeps prices low by investing in technology to reduce costs.
+Bulb's founders aimed to ‘make energy simpler, cheaper and greener’.
+It said it kept prices low by investing in technology to reduce costs.

-Bulb Energy came joint-third out of 35 energy companies rated by 7,355 members of the public in the annual Which? customer survey – the broadest, most independent, view of energy companies out there.
+Bulb Energy came 8th out of 16 energy companies rated by 8,390 members of the public in the annual Which? energy customer survey – the broadest, most independent view of energy companies around.

-The graphic below shows the breakdown of its score in our latest survey.
+The table below shows the breakdown of its score in our latest survey.

 Scroll down to read our verdict on Bulb, plus what customers think about different aspects of its service.

 Based on a survey in October 2021 of 518 Bulb customers.

 Pros: Customers rate it fairly for billing, customer service and value for money